kristinakoneva/breeze/README.md

 Moreover, the app has support for both the metric and imperial user system - the user can set their preferred unit system from the app settings (the default unit system is the metric unit system).

+This app is primarly intended to be used on mobile devices, however, it can successfully run on web browsers as well.

 ## API
 The weather forecast data is provided by the [Open Weather Map API](https://openweathermap.org/).
 For the current weather forecast, the [Current Weather API calls](https://openweathermap.org/current) are used and for determining the forecast for the next 3 days, part of the [5 Day Weather Forecast API calls](https://openweathermap.org/forecast5) are used.